Parent-child relationships are intrinsic relationships of love. But what happens when there is a lack of love?

 If love is missing in such a relationship, then the essential part and the core of what makes a relationship work is lacking.
 Such relationships become purely functional; conflicts and disagreements are not resolved with goodwill but with cold objectivity, intellectual debates and maybe even through aggression and violence.

-When Parents Have Difficulty Loving Their Child
+When Parents Have Difficulty Loving Their Children

-The fact is a mother’s and father’s attachment ability may have been affected from their cumulative “traumatic” experiences of love with their own parents.
+The fact is a mother’s and father’s attachment ability may have been affected by their cumulative “traumatic” experiences of love with their own parents.
 This affects their ability to express their love to their own children.

 Children will also develop their own survival strategies to feel safe and try to construct their own boundaries, which may not be helpful.
-For example, they might constantly struggle to get their parents attention either by being extremely good and well-behaved, or by acting out with outbursts of anger and provocation.
+For example, they might constantly struggle to get their parent’s attention either by being extremely good and well-behaved or by acting out with outbursts of anger and provocation.

 They might feel responsible for their parent’s well-being and their relationship, sometimes even the whole family, over their own concerns and needs.
-They end up shouldering this unnecessary burden out of guilt, when they see their parents suffer.
+They end up shouldering this unnecessary burden out of guilt when they see their parents suffer.